 How to Add DNS Records

-You can configure DNS records either during the initial sign-up flow or later from your account settings.
-If you’re setting up DNS records after sign-up, navigate to Settings → DNS Records in the left navigation menu to access the DNS configuration page.
+You configure DNS records from your account settings after completing the initial setup.
+Navigate to Settings → DNS Records in the left navigation menu to access the DNS configuration page.- Manual Setup

 1